SpudGunMan/bapi/README.md

 [groups.io](https://groups.io/g/bapi) you can also try `touch .debug` for more details which may help or make a mess.

-`${HOME}/.bap-source-files` is where all the source files and build work takes place.
+`~/.bap-source-files` is where all the source files and build work takes place.
 This is just a little menu to save you time!

 # Recognition

-This project wouldn't be anything without Jason A Oleham KM4ACK go check him out on [youtube!](https://www.youtube.com/c/KM4ACK) who this project is a direct spawn from.
+This project wouldn't be anything without Jason Oleham KM4ACK go check him out on [youtube!](https://www.youtube.com/c/KM4ACK) who this project is a direct spawn from.
 Special thanks to the beta testers KM4ACK and K3OGG, K4OAM

-Wine and Box86 script work, https://github.com/WheezyE/Winelink/
+Wine and Box86 script work, https://github.com/WheezyE/Winelink/, Eric Wiessner KI7POL
+Autohotspot script work, from RaspberryConnect.com, Graeme Richards ZL2GZ

 ## TO DO and junk